-If you’re looking for New Year’s Eve party games for 2014, head over to my 2014 New Year’s Eve games post for updated versions of all of the games in this post.
+If you’re looking for New Year’s Eve party games for 2014, head over to my 2014 New Year’s Eve games post for updated versions of all of the games in this post as well as other great games for 2014!

 Last night Richie and I co-hosted a New Year’s Eve party with our good friends, the Morgans, that live in our same building.
 And after last night I’ve decided that I’m never hosting a party alone again.
 Having another couple help out made setup, cleaning, and cooking so much easier, especially since they just live downstairs and could go grab things that I forgot.